 A tattoo is a permanent kind of body art.
-A design is made by puncturing the skin with needles and injecting ink, dyes, and pigments into the deep layer of the skin.
+A design is made by puncturing the skin with needles and injecting tattoo ink into the deep layer of the skin.

 Tattoos used to be done manually — that is, the tattoo artist would puncture the skin with a needle and inject the ink by hand.
 Though this process is still used in some parts of the world, professional tattoo artists use tattoo machines.
 A tattoo machine powers the needles up and down as ink is deposited in the skin.

 If you're thinking about getting a tattoo, you should understand that tattoos are permanent.
 Tattoo removal is difficult, expensive, and may not be completely remove the tattoo.

 Before getting a tattoo, make sure you have had all your immunizations (especially hepatitis B and tetanus shots).
 If you have a medical problem such as heart disease, allergies, diabetes, skin problems like eczema or psoriasis, a weak immune system, or a bleeding problem, talk to your doctor before getting a tattoo.
 Also, if you get keloids (an overgrowth of scar tissue) you probably should not get a tattoo.

 Even though tattoos are generally accepted, having one may hurt your chances of getting a job or advancing your career.
 If you get a tattoo, career coaches recommend you get one that's easy to cover with work clothes.